-- establish (already in place) a Web Group that will meet weekly to 'brainstorm' new website additions and changes, pinpoint and fix problems and serve as a source of help, guidance and advice. - Create a wider website group including members to look at the overall development of the Copeland website. - undertake a user survey to find out what users think of the website, what they would like to see on it and to promote its use. - the communications team will take ownership of the website and serve as a 'clearing house' for all non-technical content.
+- establish (already in place) a Web Group that will meet weekly to 'brainstorm' new website additions and changes, pinpoint and fix problems and serve as a source of help, guidance and advice. - undertake a user survey to find out what users think of the website, what they would like to see on it and to promote its use. - the communications team will take ownership of the website and serve as a 'clearing house' for all non-technical content.